khepin/php-grpc-server-notes/README.md

 	rm -rf gateway/protos/github.com
 ```

-RUN `make proto` to update the files in the gateway directory
+Run `make proto` to update the files in the gateway directory

 With this in place, we've generated a swagger definition for our API: `swagger/simplecache.swagger.json` and can start creating the gateway server.
 Here's the Go code for that: